Frequently Asked Questions

 Q. If a student or faculty member’s personal property is lost or damaged while on a trip will the University cover the cost?

 A. No. Students and employees are strongly encouraged to have insurance to cover their own personal belongings and property.
 The University has no responsibility for any theft, damage, destruction, loss, etc., of any personal property, including but not limited to, money, valuables or equipment belonging to or in the custody of the student or employee whether caused by intentional or negligent act, failure to act, natural causes, fire or other casualty.

 Q. What do I do if a participant is injured during a trip or program?

 A. Be sure the participant receives immediate medical attention that may be necessary.
 Please also contact the Office of the EKU Claims Specialist to report the injury.

-Q. What does a student do if he/she has a disability that affects his/her participation in the activity/trip?
+Q. What does a student do if they a disability that affects their participation in the activity/trip?

-A. If the student is currently registered with the Office of Services for Individuals with Disabilities or have a condition that may require accommodations in order to participate or attend this activity fully, please contact the faculty member or employee who is facilitating the activity and contact OSID in the Student Services Building Room 361 by email at firstname.lastname@example.org or by telephone at (859) 622-2933.
+A. If the student is currently registered with the Center for Student Accessibility (CSA) or have a condition that may require accommodations in order to participate or attend this activity fully, please contact the faculty member or employee who is facilitating the activity and contact CSA in the Student Services Building Room 361 by email at firstname.lastname@example.org or by telephone at (859) 622-2933.
 The University will make every effort to make the activity fully accessible.
-However, some elements may be out of the control of EKU and therefore, alternative options may need to be discussed with the facilitator and the OSID.
+However, some elements may be out of the control of EKU and therefore, alternative options may need to be discussed with the facilitator and the CSA.